Dr David Clampin, Liverpool John Moores University

 The final “product” was in many ways quite unexpected.
 Some of the stories that I felt most important did not resonate with drama students in the same way.
 What was most interesting was that the device that linked the whole two hour performance together came from a brief eleven line piece which appeared in the Formby Times on 10 May 1941: ‘She Wanted To See A Soldier’.
 This brief snippet recounts the case of a 16-year-old girl who stole a bicycle in Southport to go and visit her soldier boyfriend in Formby some six miles away.
 For our purposes, this was to become the girl in the yellow dress who was encountered at various points along the two hour guided walk at Formby beach.
 In truth, this was not a story I might have noticed, nor necessarily collected, let alone prioritised within the context of this final output but, in some way, it spoke to the group developing the material.

 Just six weeks after the initial briefing, LJMU Drama staged ‘Formby: a haven for the blitzed’ across the National Trust site.
 The event was entirely sold out and was performed across six staggered performances across the day.
 The audience was varied including a range of ages, from six up to 92, from places both local and further afield, and from all backgrounds and walks of life.
 Feedback gathered on the day was exclusively positive with strong agreement that not only had the event been ‘fun, enjoyable and engaging’ but also allowed participants to learn ‘something about British society during the Second World War’.
-The event featured on both local radio and local BBC TV news.
+The event featured on local radio and BBC TV news, and Liverpool John Moores produced a series of videos for YouTube.

 Those who witnessed these performances were noticeably moved because, it might be argued, the scenes being played out had real authenticity.
 Unrestrained by my commitment to absolute historical accuracy, the drama students performed with pathos, invested in their characters and connected with their audience.
 A good deal of this came from the similarity, in certain cases, in age of the students playing the parts and the characters they represented.
 Many of the stories revolved around separation and it was easy to project these eighteen and nineteen years olds into the place of friends and couples pulled apart by war, as recorded in the feedback: ‘Poignancy of young people parted by war’.